Question: What is a Virtual Assistant and how can I become one?

 We’ve got tons of resources available to rock out your Virtual Assistant business inside and we promise, you’re in for one fantabulous ride!
 (See below):

 I’ve been in business as a Virtual Assistant (VA) since 2001 and I run a full time business from my own office working for clients.
-You need to work to find clients to support you, so the job consists of marketing, advertising and networking, debt collection, your own office administration, client liaison etc. You need a presence on social media platforms (Twitter, Facebook, Linked In etc), a website or blog or both.
+You need to work at finding clients to support you, so the job consists of marketing, advertising and networking, debt collection, your own office administration, client liaison etc. You need a presence on social media platforms (Twitter, Facebook, Linked In etc), a website or blog or both.
 Be prepared to do all this if you want a thriving business, and it is an ongoing process.
 It’s all about building a business and a career.

-Being a Virtual Assistants, Transcriptionist, Social Media VA etc., is a career choice just like being a PA is.
+Being a Virtual Assistants, Transcriber, Social Media VA etc., is a career choice just like being a PA is.
 But being a Virtual Assistant etc., there is the added tasks of being a business owner and being your own boss.

 Any questions let me know and I will try to answer for you.